grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "It's certainly a masterpiece of the genre," replied Hemi, even more evenly than usual.

 Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down quite as thickly as this.
-There was literal garbage all over the deck; empty cans, candy wrappers, and various greasy machine parts all rolled back and forth with the swell.
-A big empty herring tin seemed intended to serve as an ashtray, but apparently had been used mostly as a target for used butts --- most of which had missed and lay scattered about.
+There was literal garbage all over the deck; empty cans, candy wrappers, and various greasy machine parts all slid back and forth with the swell.
+A big empty herring tin seemed intended to serve as an ashtray, but apparently had been used mostly as a target for used butts --- most of which had missed and lay peppered about.

 There were stacks of pornography --- Shakes had not bothered to hide any of it.
 Or at least Hemi hoped that was true, because the stacks on display were of a class so deviant that Hemi could not imagine what Shakes would have found in need of hiding.

 In one space, recessed between the supports of the pressure hull, were columns of still unopened food cans.
-The labels had been peeled off and the contents written on them in grease pencil.
+The labels had been peeled off or lost but the contents were written on the side in grease pencil.
 Most appeared to contain some variety of highly salted pasta-and-sauce.
 In another recess was a bin with what must have been a hundred different types of puzzle games that all had the basic premise of requiring squares of the same color to be sorted alike.
 Every last puzzle was solved.

 [//]: # (Shakes is some kind of idiot-genius.
 And also has a lot of time on his hands.)

 The controls to the sub were aligned with and partially inside of the sail.
-Hemi noted that the controls were airplane-style, with a single yoke that controlled both the angle and direction of the boat --- a pretty sophisticated system for any submarine, but particularly a hand-built machine.
+Hemi noted that the controls were airplane-style, with a single yoke that controlled both the angle and direction of the boat --- a pretty sophisticated system for any submarine, but particularly notable on a hand-built machine.

 The sail was the only place with enough headroom to stand upright.
 Or, at least, Shakes could stand upright there; Hemi still had to crouch a bit.
 Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section.
 More crates were arranged behind the controls located in the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over them.
 There was a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so there was enough room to pass the crates.